cockroachdb/docs/src/current/cockroachcloud/export-logs-advanced.md

 ### Why are some logs appearing without a node number in the name?

 Log messages received from CockroachDB {{ site.data.products.advanced }} nodes that are not yet fully started may arrive without a node number appended to the log name, in the format `{logname}.n`.
 Node-specific log messages, as they are received, are written to node-specific logs in the format `{logname}.n1`, `{logname}.n2`, etc., where the number following the `n` characters is the node ID.
-See [Log Name Format](#log-name-format).
+Refer to [Log Name Format](#log-name-format).

 ## Troubleshooting